Why Is My Cat Panting? See What It Means & Learn What To Do

 When it comes to pets, a dog's behavior is often considered the standard.
-So when owners see a cat panting, they think their cat is just relaxed, dehydrated, or tired — which is often why dogs pant.
+So when owners see a cat mouth open, they think their cat is just relaxed, dehydrated, or tired — which is often why dogs pant.
 Sometimes people will even mistake it for excitement.
 But panting in cats is actually not normal at all.
 This behavior may actually be a sign of a troublesome health concern or complication.
-Now you may be wondering, "Why is my cat panting?"
 Let's take a look at what panting means for felines and what you can do to help them.

 When you see your kitty with its mouth open and its tongue out, it's probably panting!
 You'll see their tongue moving a bit, their nostrils flaring a little, and their sides going up and down.
 You may even hear them breathing heavier.
 For many feline owners, this behavior is reminiscent of a dog.